rustunit/rustunit.github.io/content/blog/drafts/bevy-meetup-2/index.md

 # Why

+> "The goal: Empower everyone in the community to interactively share."

 Starting a virtual meetup seemed the natural next step for the growing and maturing community of the [Bevy Game Engine](https://bevyengine.org):
 The engine's Discord counts **~19k** members and **~33k** stars on GitHub.